Table of Contents

-During the summer we receive upwards of 20,000 visits to our website from prospective tenants.
+During the summer we receive upwards of 20,000 visits to our website from prospective residents.

-The largest sources of prospective tenant leads other than our website is Trulia, Zillow, Craigslist and Multiple Listing Service (MLS).
+The largest sources of prospective resident leads other than our website is Trulia, Zillow, Craigslist and Multiple Listing Service (MLS).

 While we do market on all those sites, savvy large managers will drive traffic back to their website so they can market that home and remarket other homes.